PET COSPLAY CONTEST INFORMATION

 - Vaporizers, Electronic Cigarettes, and any other smoking devices that emit smoke or vapor, are not permitted at the convention site.No sales are permitted on the premises outside of the Vendor Floor.
 In these areas, only paid vendors or artists who have a copy of their respective contracts on file with Huntsville Comic Con will be allowed to sell their wares or art.

 - By entering Huntsville Comic Con / Lowe Mill A&E, all attendees agree to have their photos taken by Huntsville Comic Con / Lowe Mill A&E staff for promotional purposes.
 Huntsville Comic Con / Lowe Mill A&E agrees not to use the photos in any other manner besides promotion and not to sell the photos to any third party.

 - Photography is allowed and encouraged at the convention.
 However, if someone does not wish to have their picture taken, please respect their wishes and refrain from photographing them.
 Also, if you want to take a picture, please do not block hallways or entrances.

-- No photography equipment (screens, lights, etc.) that needs to be set up, built, or constructed.
+- No photography equipment (screens, lights, etc.) that needs to be set up.
 Huntsville Comic Con / Lowe Mill A&E reserves the right to ask you to disassemble or remove any set ups at any time.